Analysis: With Justin Britt and D.J. Fluker released, how does the Seahawks’ offensive line look now?

 Kyle Fuller: Fuller ended last season as Seattle’s third-team center, though he did not play in a game.
 He got two starts as a rookie with Houston in 2017 at guard and played some snaps as a reserve for Washington in 2018.

-Ethan Pocic: The 2017 second-round pick has 16 career starts, mostly at guard, but played just four games last year due to back and core injuries.
+Ethan Pocic: The 2017 second-round choice has 16 career starts, mostly at guard, but played just four games last year due to back and core injuries.
 Pocic also can play tackle and center, and he’ll get one last shot with Seattle this season.

 GUARDS

-Phil Haynes: A fourth-round pick last season, Haynes saw action only in the postseason, playing 42 snaps at left guard in the playoff loss to the Packers (which Iupati missed because of a neck injury).
+Phil Haynes: A fourth-round selection last season, Haynes saw action only in the postseason, playing 42 snaps at left guard in the playoff defeat against the Packers (which Iupati missed because of a neck injury).
 Haynes also got a little work at center in practice late last year and figures to get looks at both guard spots.

 Mike Iupati: Iupati started 15 games last season before missing the playoffs because of a neck/stinger injury.
 If healthy he figures to be atop the depth chart at left guard entering camp, though he’ll obviously have to work to keep the spot.